1. Ada

 • Upset stomach

-After the initial skin complaints develop into the shingles rash, the condition typically lasts for two to four weeks.
+After the initial skin complaints develop into a shingles rash, the condition typically lasts for two to four weeks.
 The pain typically worsens as the rash develops and alleviates as it heals.

 Good to know: If the relevant nerves are affected, it is also possible to experience shingles on the leg.
 It is relatively unusual, but also possible, to develop the shingles rash in more than one area of the body, i.e. in relation to more than one set of nerves.
 Even more rarely and especially in people with a compromised immune system, three or more dermatomes may be affected.
 This is a form of the condition known as disseminated zoster.

-As the condition progresses, the rash site develops blisters which fill with clear fluid.
-Because shingles interacts with a person’s nervous system, the rash is often accompanied by an intense, stabbing pain which worsens as it develops.
+As the condition progresses, the rash site develops blisters that fill with clear fluid.
+Because shingles interact with a person’s nervous system, the rash is often accompanied by an intense, stabbing pain that worsens as it develops.
 The area affected by the rash may be hypersensitive to touch, which can render it difficult to dress or to sleep in certain positions.

-A person with shingles is contagious to others in the period when their rash is blistering.
+A person with shingles is contagious to others during the period when their rash is blistering.
 During this period, a person should avoid physical contact with others, in particular, certain population groups, including:

 • Elderly people